 - Tax credits upon initial set-up

-Do I Need a Financial Advisor in Indianapolis, IN to Assist With My Small Business Retirement Plan?
+Why Should I Consult With a Financial Advisor in Indianapolis, IN to Assist With My Small Business Retirement Plan?

-Setting up small business retirement plans is complicated.
-While the federal government does not currently require any business to offer retirement savings options to employees, certain states require employers of a certain size to offer access to a retirement plan.
-Indianapolis, IN retirement consultants that have spent years helping business owners open retirement plans are usually needed to not only make sure the plan is right for you, but that you follow frequently chancing tax and business laws.
+Opening small business retirement plans is complicated.
+While the federal government does not currently require any company to offer a retirement plan to workers, certain states require employers of a certain size to have a retirement plan.
+Indianapolis, IN retirement consultants that are experienced in helping business owners create retirement plans are usually needed to not only ensure you get the benefits you're looking for, but that you follow evolving tax and business laws.

-As your Indianapolis, IN retirement plan consultants for your small business, our financial planners will:
+As your Indianapolis, IN retirement plan consultants for your small business, our team will:

-- Help you elect which plan works best for you and your employees, and which financial institution should house the assets
+- Help you elect which plan works best for you and your employees, and which financial institution should hold the assets

-- Assist you in setting up your plan, including adopting a written plan, arranging a trust for plan assets, helping employees understand the plan's terms, and developing a record keeping system
+- Assist you in establishing your plan, including creating a document that complies with IRS code, arranging a trust for plan assets, helping employees understand how specific of the plan apply to their savings, and implementing a record keeping system

-- Help educate your employees on your plan, its benefits, and how they can use it as a component to their ongoing financial journey
+- Help educate your employees on your plan, its benefits, and how it can serve as a component to their ongoing financial success

-Correct Capital's Indianapolis, IN financial planners are fiduciary advisors, meaning we are legally and ethically bound to do what's best for you and your employees.
-We work for you, and not our own firm.
+Correct Capital's Indianapolis, IN financial planners are fiduciary advisors, meaning we are legally and ethically obligated to only work in your best interest.
+As an independent firm, we have the freedom and flexibility to tailor our offerings to best suit the goals of our clients.
 Request a meeting with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans